top of page

 Philosophy:

 I believe that each of us has exactly what we need within ourselves to promote healing and peace.
 Part of my job is to help clients find that source of healing through self-trust and love.
 To foster that growth, I create an accepting, empathetic, and non-judgmental space for my clients.
 My overall approach is holistic and flexible, responding to the individual and unique needs of each client.
-Through the use of Internal Family Systems, yoga informed psychotherapy, mindfulness, and a multicultural lens, my clients and I work together to integrate mind, body, and spirit, allowing them to live their life in a meaningful way.
+Through the use of Internal Family Systems, Somatic Experiencing, yoga informed psychotherapy, and a multicultural lens, my clients and I work together to integrate mind, body, and spirit, allowing them to live their life in a meaningful way.

 Multicultural Lens: Because we all come from unique circumstances, I find a multicultural lens to be of great importance.
 Honoring where each individual is coming from creates space for non-judgmental understanding.